-WQBEL of 0.0089 mg/l, as calculated in the WQA.
-Therefore, a qualitative determination of RP has been made and limitations will be added.
+Sulfide - The RP analysis for sulfide was based upon the WQBEL of 0.0089 mg/l, as described in the WQA.
+With the available data, the MDLWIN program was used to determine the appropriate statistics to determine the MEPC.
+The chronic MEPC was greater than the MAPC, therefore limitations are required and a 30-day average requirement has been added to the permit.
 It is unknown if the permittee can consistently meet this limitation, therefore a compliance schedule has been added to the permit to give the permittee time to meet this limitation.
 An interim limit of 0.044 mg/l is included.